musix787-sketch/databases/source/caching-strategies.rst

 What not to cache
 -----------------------

-.. dropdown:: A few things that usually don't belong in a cache
+A few things that usually don't belong in a cache

 - Anything where a stale read causes real harm, account balances, inventory counts right before checkout
 - Data that changes on almost every read anyway, caching buys you nothing if the cache would miss most of the time
 - Anything already fast.
 Caching a query that takes 2ms adds complexity for a saving nobody will notice

 Caching is a trade of correctness for speed.
 Reach for it once you know